Skip to main content

 Here are some of the key concepts for Release:

-- Workflows: With Digital.ai Release 23.3, we are bringing in new self-service workflows so that Developers can onboard their applications easier with minimum knowledge of tools.
+• Workflows: With Digital.ai Release 23.3, new self-service workflows are introduced so that Developers can onboard their applications easier with minimum knowledge of tools.
 Newly introduced workflows guide users through step-by-step execution of tasks, reducing complexity in setting up environments.
 For more information, see Workflows.

-- Cloud Connectors: A Cloud Connector is an agent that handles the installation and management of various components like Remote Runner and Data Collector (for intelligence) in the customer environment.
+• Cloud Connectors: A Cloud Connector is an agent that handles the installation and management of Data Collector (for Analytics) in the customer environment.
 It is particularly useful when customers use multiple Digital.ai products or the Digital.ai Platform.

 Accessing Digital.ai Release